D4ftR0ck/snaprss/README.md

 A stand-alone program that requires the jq library and creates an array in an html page containing the elements.

 Pivot from the snap snap_ID retrieved from the Snapmap.
+You only need GPS coordinates.

 https://www.snapchat.com/spotlight/(snap_ID)